apache/arrow/docs/source/developers/guide/introduction.rst

 This guide is meant to be a resource for contributing to `Arrow <https://arrow.apache.org>`_ for new contributors.

-No matter what your current skills are you can try and make your first time contribution to Arrow.
+No matter what your current skills are, you can try and make your first time contribution to Arrow.

 Starting to contribute to a project like Apache Arrow can be intimidating.
-Taking small steps will help making this tack easier.
+Taking small steps will make this task easier.

 Why contribute to Arrow?
 ========================
-There can be various reasons why someone would want to contribute to Arrow:
+There can be various reasons why you might want to contribute to Arrow:

 * You find the project interesting and would like to try making a contribution to learn more about the library and grow your skills.

-* You use Arrow in the project you are working on and you would like to implement a new feature.
+* You use Arrow in a project you are working on and you would like to implement a new feature.

 Read more about the project in the :ref:`architectural_overview` section.